MMaquet/signal-inference-optimization/concepts.md

 - **Probabilistic governance** — the posture of governing signal inputs to influence reconstruction outputs, with full acknowledgment that correlation is observable but causality is not provable.
 Not control.
 Influence under structural uncertainty.

+- **Variance operations vs variance manifestations** — analytical distinction between the underlying transformations applied by probabilistic systems (operations: generalization, amalgamation, truncation, substitution, projection) and their observable symptoms in reconstructions (manifestations: distortion, divergence, instability, amplification, dilution).
+The distinction matters diagnostically: manifestations are what the audit observes; operations are what corrective intervention must address.
+Treating manifestations without identifying operations produces generic correction, which in a probabilistic system equals random correction.

+- **Diagnostic methodology cycle** — the operational sequence: diagnostic → codebook → inference audit → corrective → re-audit.
+The cycle is not linear but iterative.
+Each re-audit informs the next diagnostic.
+The Codebook evolves with the corpus.
+The audit recalibrates with model updates and corpus growth.

 ---

 ## 9. Diagnostic Methodology